THE NEC Group has pulled out of the multi-million pound Bradford Live project with "immediate effect", it has been confirmed this afternoon.

 "With Bradford set to become UK City of Culture in 2025, this venue will play a key role in shining a spotlight on everything that Bradford has to offer the country and indeed the world.

-"The chamber remains confident that Bradford Live will be an absolute game changer for the city on for the north of England, and will prove to be a huge success in the years to come."
+"The chamber remains confident that Bradford Live will be an absolute game changer for the city and for the north of England, and will prove to be a huge success in the years to come."

 A spokesperson from Bradford Civic Society said: "Today's announcement brings some long-overdue clarity from those parties involved, and hopefully means that a new operator for Bradford Live can be found quickly.
 It feels like a cloud has been lifted from over the city.